 Data is incomplete for May and June 2022.
 Data presented in the RSV Interactive Dashboard might differ from RSV-NET publications since different datasets or methods might have been used.
-Small numbers for some topics or filters might make year-toyear changes difficult to interpret.
+Small numbers for some topics or filters might make year-to-year changes difficult to interpret incidence rates (per 100,000) are calculated using the National Center for Health statistics (NCHS) vintage 2020 bridged-race postcensal population estimates for the counties included in the surveillance area.
+These rates are likely to be underestimated as some RSV-associated hospitalizations might be missed because of undertesting, differing provider or facility testing practices, and diagnostic test sensitivity.
+Rates presented do not adjust for testing practices which may differ by age and race.

-· Surveillance for the 2022-2023 season began October 1st and additional data points will be added as data are available
+· Surveillance for the 2022-2023 season began October 2nd and additional data points will be added as data are available